 Use WQL Query to Create Dynamic User Group Collection

-- Navigate to SCCM console – Assets and Compliance – User Collections
+- Navigate to the SCCM console – Assets and Compliance – User Collections

-- Right-click and select “Create User Collection” from User Collections node
+- Right-click and select “Create User Collection” from the User Collections node

 - On the General page provide a Name and a Comment.
 Then, in Limiting collection, choose to Browse to select a limiting collection.
 The collection will only contain members from the limiting collection.

 - On the Membership Rules page of the Create User Collection Wizard, in the Add Rule list, select the type Query Rule membership rule for this collection.
 You can configure multiple rules for each collection.